Rhubarb leaves poisoningRheum officinale poisoning

 Poisonous ingredients include:

 - Oxalic acid

 These substances are found in the leaves (leaf blade) of the rhubarb plant.
 The stalk can be eaten.

 - Kidney stones

 - Stomach pain

 Seek immediate medical help.
-Do NOT make a person throw up unless told to do so by poison control or a health care professional.
+DO NOT make a person throw up unless told to do so by poison control or a health care provider.
 Flush the skin and eyes with lots of water, if the plant touched these areas.

 Before Calling Emergency